metacube-manthan-rajoria/Assignments/README.md

 # Academia
-This is a Academy Goal Management Repo.
+This is a Academy Goal Management Repo. <br>

+### Sections
+- Software Construction Fundamentals
+  - HexCalc

 *Only for education purposes*